diaakhateeb/GeeksCLoudLibrary/README.md

  - **IProvider**: For Provider component.
  - **IVirtualMachine**: For resource instance type of virtual machine.
  - **IDatabaseServer**: For resource instance type of database server.
+ - **IOperatingSystem**: For the operating system that would be installed on the VM (Windows / Linux).
+ - **IMemory**: For the RAM specifications that would be allocated to the infrastructure resource instance.
+ - **IProcessor**: For the resource instance processor specifications.
+ - **IStorage**: For the resource instance storage size and volume.
+ - **ICloudService**: Provides all the needed infrastructure specifications that are required to create new cloud environment.
+ - **ICloudServiceOperation**: Provides independent deletion function to the infrastructure.
+ - **IFindInfrastructure**: Provides search functionality for the infrastructure.
+ - **IInfrastructureOperation**: Provides the main infrastructure cloud functions such as Initializing new cloud infrastructure, Update infrastructure and Load infrastructure specifications/configurations.